rudecs/openvcloud/docs/Installation/0-MasterSpace.md

 When you are connected to it, there is another script to be executed which will deploy all the others virtual machines in the master cloud space of your environment.

-To start it, at first, go to the environment directory, which was cloned from the openvcloudEnvironments repository (in this example 'be-dev-1'):
+To start it, at first, go to the environment directory, which was cloned from the environment repository (in this example 'env_gig'):

 ```
-cd /opt/code/git/openvcloudEnvironments/be-dev-1/
+cd /opt/code/git/gig-projects/env_gig/
 ```

 First use the **master-spawn.py** script for creating the required virtual machines and configure them: